Rudy1021/goToPost/README.md

-# GoToPost - gtp to Postman
+# gtp - go to Postman

 ## Motivation